zamazan4ik/awesome-pgo/article/article.md

 TODO: write a story about HAProxy multiple benchmarks

-Once I [created](https://github.com/haproxy/haproxy/issues/2047) an issue about PGO in HAProxy repo, and [Willy Tarreau](https://github.com/wtarreau) (the HAProxy maintainer) said that will be no effects from PGO on HAProxy.
+Once I [created](https://github.com/haproxy/haproxy/issues/2047) an issue about PGO in HAProxy repo, and [Willy Tarreau](https://github.com/wtarreau) (the HAProxy maintainer) said that there would be no effects from PGO on HAProxy.
 I argued a little bit about PGO, CPU consumption, HAProxy actual bottlenecks, and I was not able to win this dispute without an actual benchmark.
 So I decided to prove my point of view.

-I crafted a benchmark, showed the positive results to Willy, he asked to improve my benchmark scenario and show additional information like binary sizes and perform PGO tests on GCC too (I use Clang as a default C and C++ compiler).
+I crafted a benchmark, showed the positive results to Willy, he asked me to improve my benchmark scenario and show additional information like binary sizes and perform PGO tests on GCC too (I use Clang as a default C and C++ compiler).
 After several iterations, Willy [concluded](https://github.com/haproxy/haproxy/issues/2047#issuecomment-1729980766) that PGO shows measurable improvements.
 It was a huge win for me!

-I **really** appreciate such attention to the details and wish to understand as much details as possible about PGO from Willy Tarreu.
-Even if it required from me performing multiple tests, I still think it was worth it.
+I **really** appreciate such attention to the details and wish to understand as many details as possible about PGO from Willy Tarreu.
+Even if it required performing multiple tests, I still think it was worth it.

-Lessons learnt:
+Lessons learned:

-* Maintainers knows the domain much better than you and can help you with crafting a "right" benchmark
+* Maintainers know the domain much better than you and can help you with crafting the "right" benchmark
 * Disputing about PGO is much easier with the actual benchmark results

 ### SQLite

-Write a story how I was ignored by SQLite developers
+Write a story about how I was ignored by SQLite developers

 ### Stolyarov

 TODO: A comment from Stolyarov about PGO in Thalassa :)

-In the Russian-speaking Internet segment there is a meme - Aleksei Stolyarov.
+In the Russian-speaking Internet segment, there is a meme - Aleksei Stolyarov.
 His own webpage is [here](http://stolyarov.info/).
 Recently he published his own C++ CMS - [Thalassa](https://github.com/a-croco-stolyarov/thalassa).

 I decided to [propose](https://github.com/a-croco-stolyarov/thalassa/issues/1) testing PGO on Thalassa.
 And I expected, got a wonderful answer!

-TODO: add screenshot here: https://github.com/a-croco-stolyarov/thalassa/issues/1#issuecomment-1721060548
+TODO: add a screenshot here: https://github.com/a-croco-stolyarov/thalassa/issues/1#issuecomment-1721060548

 Besides jokes, don't be like Aleksey regarding PGO.
 PGO allows you spend less time with manual program optimization.
 So even if you are a **real** programmer - do not hesitate to use PGO!